berrydejager/code.berrydejager.com/_posts/2021-06-17-Windows-11-sneak-preview.markdown

 Besides the taskbar the start menu also has changed.

 When the changes of the start menu can't seem to fit in your workflow you can still revert to the Windows 10 menu style.
-A little registry tweak does the trick for you.
+A little registry tweak will help you out.

 `HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\Advanced`